sindresorhus/got/documentation/7-retry.md

 }
 ```

 The function used to calculate the delay before the next request is made.
-Returning `0` cancels the retry.
+Returning `0` aborts the retry.

 **Note:**
 > - When you provide this function, you take full control of the retry logic.
 The `limit` option is not automatically enforced - it's your responsibility to check `attemptCount` or respect when `computedValue` is `0`.